Boot.dev Blog ยป Javascript ยป 19 Simple JavaScript Projects for Beginners [2023 Updated]

 Especially compared to some of the other tutorials above, this one’s on the shorter side only: 16 minutes.
 If you like this guy, you’ll be pleased to hear that he has a whole playlist of 14 videos of JavaScript starter projects for learning how to use Vue.js.

-If you want a JavaScript project for beginners that will help you stay on top of things, this tutorial will show you how to create a to-do app.
+If you want a JavaScript project that will help you stay on top of things, this tutorial will show you how to create a to-do app even as a beginner.
 Throughout the process, you’ll also learn the core concepts of Vue.js.

 I also quite like CJ’s mustache.

+I’m now getting into some more complex concepts that not only boost your skills, but start to get into tasks you might be responsible for at an actual JavaScript job.
 This tutorial walks you through how to build a simple user registration and login system.
-Just like Python [link to Python projects for beginners], being able to create a login is a great project because it’s a pretty necessary job.
+Just like Python projects for beginners being able to create a login is a great project because it’s a pretty necessary job.
 If you want to get into JavaScript careers, you’ll be doing this.

 You can read the article I linked above, and you can also check out the GitHub repo that has all the details.